 The Easters of my childhood were special.
 My Mom always sewed my sister Kaaren and me beautiful new dresses for Easter.
 We had new Easter bonnets to match.
 Sometimes little white gloves and a new purse were also part of the outfit.

 We wore white bobby socks and it was my Dad’s job to polish all of our shoes on Saturday night for church the next day.
-Look how dapper my brother Ken is all spiffed up for church on Easter Sunday in his bow tie and new hat.
+Look how dapper my brother Ken is all spiffed up for church on Easter Sunday in his bow tie and a new hat.
 On Easter Sunday morning without fail the congregation sang Up From the Grave He Arose and I loved how the rich male voices boomed out on the first few notes of the chorus.

 Here we are coloring Easter eggs with my Mom.
 It is obviously Saturday night because we girls have our hair in curlers which was the ritual the night before church on Sunday.
 My Dad often planted flats of fresh green sprouting barley for us to put the eggs in after we had colored them.